kydance/kydance.github.io/posts/golang-GMP/index.md

 	// Stack parameters.
 	// stack describes the actual stack memory: [stack.lo, stack.hi).
 	// stackguard0 is the stack pointer compared in the Go stack growth prologue.
-	// It is stack.lo&#43;StackGuard normally, but can be StackPreempt to trigger a preemption.
+	// It is stack.lo+StackGuard normally, but can be StackPreempt to trigger a preemption.
 	// stackguard1 is the stack pointer compared in the //go:systemstack stack growth prologue.
-	// It is stack.lo&#43;StackGuard on g0 and gsignal stacks.
+	// It is stack.lo+StackGuard on g0 and gsignal stacks.
 	// It is ~0 on other goroutine stacks, to trigger a call to morestackc (and crash). stack       stack   // offset known to runtime/cgo stackguard0 uintptr // offset known to liblink